fullstack-development/blockchain-wiki-en/concepts/digital-signature-on-ethereum/readme-en.md

 In Solidity, there is a built-in function called `ecrecover()`.
 In fact, it is a pre-compiled contract located at address **0x1**.
 Using this function helps to recover the public address of the private key that was used to sign the message.

-However, there are some caveats in using `ecrecover()`.
+However, there are some pitfalls in using `ecrecover()`.
 According to EIP-2, there is still some flexibility in the signature for `ecrecover()` in the Ethereum network.
 The ECDSA library from OpenZeppelin allows removing this flexibility and making the signature unique.
 You can check the secure implementation of `ecrecover()` [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol#L124).

 ## Examples